DevExpress-Examples/dashboard-blazor-server-localization/readme.md

 The app uses **satellite resource assemblies** to localize the Dashboard component.

 A custom [CultureSelector](./CS/BlazorDashboardApp/Components/CultureSelector.razor) UI component is implemented to allow users to change the culture at runtime.
-The app saves the current culture in a cookie that can be read by the Dashboard Localization Provider.
+The app saves the current culture in a cookie.

 ![blazor-localized-dashboard](img/blazor-localized-dashboard.png)